 Why does Ava measure resting pulse rate?

-Resting pulse rate is one of the things we focused on in our clinical study, and we’re publishing a paper about it in a few weeks!
+Resting pulse rate is one of the things we focused on in our clinical study, published in the May 2017 issue of Scientific Reports.
 In fertility tracking, there is a lot of focus on using urine tests and the temperature method to pinpoint ovulation.
 But these methods only give you a very small fertile window of 12 – 48 hours, when your fertile window is actually six days long.
 Rising pulse rate, along with changing cervical mucus, is one of the first signs that your fertile window has begun, which makes it a very useful parameter for fertility tracking!

 What’s a healthy resting pulse rate?

 Typical resting pulse rates are between 40 and 80 bpm.
 If you are very physically active, your resting pulse rate may be even lower than 40 bpm.
 Stress, illness, and alcohol can cause temporary increases in resting pulse rate.

 Ava measures the temperature of your skin at your wrist.
 Your skin temperature is lower and more variable than your oral or vaginal temperature.